 |Our Review:||Sony Xperia XZ review|

-Sony's latest flagship phone is the Xperia XZ, a premium mobile boasting the powerful Snapdragon 820 processor.
-It's pleasingly nippy and looks great, but the real draw is the super-smart 23-megapixel camera that Sony has slapped on the back.
+Sony’s big flagship phone of 2016 was the Xperia XZ, a premium mobile boasting the still-powerful Snapdragon 820 processor.
+It’s pleasingly nippy and looks great, but the real draw is the super-smart 23-megapixel camera that Sony has slapped on the back end.

-You get a laser-guided autofocus and built-in 5-axis image stabilisation, which in combination give you sharp, blur-free shots even when your subject is moving about.
-And you can record video in up to 4K UHD resolution, for impressively detailed home movies.
+You get a laser-guided autofocus and built-in 5-axis image stabilisation, which in combination give you sharp, blur-free shots even when your subject is moving all over the place.
+You can also record video in up to 4K UHD resolution, for impressively detailed home movies.

 You can pick up the Xperia XZ in three cool colours, with the forest blue version being our personal favourite.
-If you're after the best that Sony can offer right now, then the XZ is a solid choice, although a bit of extra moolah bags you the even better XZ Premium (see above).
+If you’re after a premium mobile experience and have cash to spare then the XZ is a solid choice, although a bit of extra moolah bags you the even better XZ Premium (see above).

 Sony Xperia X